Edge-Aware and Content-Adaptive Infrared Gas Leak Detection for Industrial Safety Monitoring: Experiments and Analysis

-The results indicate that the proposed Physics–Edge Hybrid Backbone achieves the highest overall performance, obtaining an AP of 29.5\%, AP$_{50}$ of 81.0\%, and AP$_{75}$ of 10.0\%.Compared with lightweight convolutional models such as EfficientNet and RepViT, our backbone yields approximately +2.4\% AP improvement with similar parameter counts, demonstrating the superior feature extraction capability of the physics-guided diffusion–convection modeling.
-Moreover, compared with transformer-based architectures (e.g., CSWin and RMT), Physics–Edge Hybrid Backbone achieves higher accuracy with lower complexity, indicating better efficiency and generalization in small, faint gas plume detection scenarios.
+The proposed plume-oriented local--global backbone achieves the best overall performance among the evaluated backbones, with an AP of 29.5\%, an AP$_{50}$ of 81.0\%, and an AP$_{75}$ of 10.0\%.
+Compared with lightweight convolutional backbones such as EfficientNet and RepViT, the proposed backbone obtains higher AP with a comparable parameter scale.
+This suggests that combining local detail preservation with long-range contextual aggregation is beneficial for detecting faint and diffuse gas plumes.

+Compared with transformer-based or large-kernel architectures such as CSWin Transformer, RMT, and LSKNet, the proposed backbone achieves competitive or better detection accuracy while maintaining moderate computational complexity.
+This indicates that the proposed design provides a favorable balance between detection performance and model cost for infrared gas leak detection.
+The result is also consistent with the ERF analysis in Figures~\ref{fig:7} and~\ref{fig:8}, where the proposed backbone shows a broader effective receptive field and stronger spatial continuity than the original ResNet-18 backbone.

+Overall, the backbone-level comparison demonstrates that the proposed plume-oriented local--global backbone is effective for weak infrared gas plume representation.
+However, this comparison is conducted within the current detection framework and dataset setting; further validation on additional industrial datasets and deployment platforms is still needed to assess broader generalization.